ADITYA1234556/Kubernetes-On-Prem-Cluster-From-Scratch/README.md

 # Kubernetes
 - In this repo, All major concepts of kubernetes mentioned.

+## Steps
+- Make sure you have passwordless conectivity to all the VMS, you can ssh-keygen copy id_rsa.pub to all the VMS .ssh/Authorized_keys
+1. Install client tools **kubectl**
+2. Provision Administrative server, 1 Administrative server per cluster which will act has Certificate Authority to issue certificates for Public Key Infrastructure.
+3. Generate certificates for,
+  1. Certificate Authority server: Who is responsible for signing all other certificates
+  2. Server certificates
+    1. Kube-apiserver
+    2. Controller Manager
+    3. Scheduler
+    4. Admin certificates: For admin user who is part of the system:masters group
+    5. ETCD certificate
+    6. he API Server Kubelet Client Certificate: This certificate is for API server to authenticate with the kubelets when it requests information from them
+    7. Service account
+  3. Client certificates
+    1. Kubelet: There are two ways to provision kubelet certificates.
+Manual way or TLS bootstrap.
+Requires creating roles.
+    2. Kubeproxy
+4. Distribute the certificates
+  1. ca.crt kube-proxy.crt kube-proxy.key to the **worker** nodes
+  2. ca.crt ca.key kube-apiserver.key kube-apiserver.crt apiserver-kubelet-client.crt apiserver-kubelet-client.key service-account.key service-account.crt etcd-server.key etcd-server.crt kube-controller-manager.key kube-controller-manager.crt kube-scheduler.key kube-scheduler.crt to the **master** nodes
+5. Generate kubernetes configuration files for authentication:
+  1. Kuber-proxy.config for Kuber-proxy
+  2. Kube-controller-manager.config for Kube-controller
+  3. Kube-scheduler.config for Kube-scheduler
+  4. admin.config = for admin user
+6. Distribute the certificates
+  1. Kuber-proxy.config to the **worker** nodes
+  2. Kube-controller-manager.config Kube-scheduler.config admin.config o the **worker** nodes
+7. Generate the Data Encryption Config and Key: This keyy will be used to encrypt data at rest in the ETCD
+8. Bootstrap ETCD server
+9. Bootstrap Master nodes
+10. Install Container Runtime Engine on worker nodes
+11. Bootstrap the worker nodes
+12. Configure the kubeconfig file that the kubectl utility will use for communication to api server.
+13. Install pod networking
+14. Create a ClusterRole to grant apiGroups to perform all operations on the resources namely {proxy, stats, log, spec, metrics}
+15. Install DNS solution for internal cluster communication
+16. Smoke test the cluster
+17. End-To-End tests inside the cluster.

 ## Troubleshooting.
 ## ISSUE 1:
 - After bootstrapping my cluster with all the services, My kuberenets cluster was failing.